aelb66/Domestic-Violence-Explanatory-Model/index.md

 ![image](https://user-images.githubusercontent.com/75398560/124451614-eb8cc100-ddc8-11eb-9964-65ebdb48282d.png)

 ### Deleting variables
 I deleted some variables in the datasets that weren't found in one or the other dataset, or were irrelevant to the data.
 Resulted in 125 NSW LGAs in total.
-I also turned the LGA variable(column) in offence data as a factor from a numeric variable, which it isn't.
+I also turned the LGA variable (i.e., column) in offence data as a factor from a numeric variable.
 ```r
 #removing 'in custody' level from LGA variable
 #From cross-referencing: Census 2016 LGA data does not contain 5 LGAs in the offence dataset so delete them